Fishing industry in Thailand: Illegal, unreported and unregulated fishing

-On 21 April 2015, the European Union (EU) threatened Thailand, the third-largest seafood exporter in the world, with a trade ban if it did not take action on illegal, unreported and unregulated fishing (IUU).
-The EU imposed a "yellow card" on Thailand, a warning that the country was not sufficiently combating IUU fishing.
-Since 2010, the EU, the world's largest importer of fish products, has taken action against countries that do not follow international overfishing regulations, such as policing their waters for unlicensed fishing vessels and imposing penalties to deter illegal fishing.
-Thailand failed to certify the origin and legality of its fish exports to the EU and was given six months, until October 2015, to implement a satisfactory action plan to address the shortcomings.
+In 2015, following the media exposés, the EU imposed a "yellow card" on Thailand, a warning that the country was not sufficiently combating IUU fishing.Thailand failed to certify the origin and legality of its fish exports to the EU and was given six months, until October 2015, to implement a satisfactory action plan to address the shortcomings.
 EU fisheries commissioner Karmenu Vella declared that "Analysing what is happening in Thailand, we noticed that there are no controls whatsoever, there are no efforts whatsoever."
 The EU imported 145,907 tons of fish products worth €642 million from Thailand in 2014.
 In the view of the Bangkok Post, "The [Thai] fisheries bureaucracy's record is extremely shabby, resulting in a breakdown in state regulation of commercial trawlers.
 Fisheries officials are also known to have cosy relationships with trawler operators."

+Only seven months after the yellow card was issued, a more extensive legal framework was brought into Thai law.
+Repealing the prior legislation, the Royal Ordinance on Fisheries B.E.
+2558 (2015) was enacted, and later amended to B.E.
+2560.
+Following discussions with the EU, it became clear that the new legislation must provide (1) a more comprehensive legal framework to target IUU fishing; (2) an advancement of monitoring, control, and surveillance (MCS) and tracking systems; and (3) a consolidated approach to IUU law enforcement.
+To achieve these objectives the Thai government signed several international treaties and allocated €87 million (2015-2018) to implement the new measures.

 In a press release dated 21 April 2016, the European Commission updated its assessment of Thailand's progress, saying, "The dialogue is proving difficult, and there remain serious concerns about the steps taken by Thailand to fight IUU fishing activities.
 This means that further action by the Commission cannot be ruled out.
 A meeting with the Thai authorities in May [2016] will be a new opportunity for them to show their goodwill and commitment."